Dr Michelle Peate’s world first egg freezing “decision aid” tool in the news

-Dr Michele Peate from Department of Obstetrics & Gynaecology, Royal Women’s Hospital was interviewed by Dea Clark for ABC News story about her online "decision aid" tool which will provide reliable information about egg freezing and offer guidance to women considering egg freezing.
+Dr Michelle Peate from Department of Obstetrics & Gynaecology, Royal Women’s Hospital was interviewed by Dea Clark for ABC News story about her online "decision aid" tool which will provide reliable information about egg freezing and offer guidance to women considering egg freezing.

 There is a growing trend in developed countries for women to delay starting a family until their early 30’s or later.
 This delay can mean that some women miss the opportunity to have children due to age-related infertility.
 Egg freezing can offer women the option of delaying pregnancy and lower the risk of age-related infertility.
 And we are seeing rapidly increasing uptake of egg freezing in Australia and around the globe with wide-spread promotion by commercial providers.